twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-19-two-kinds-of-speech-of-the-buddha%zh.rst

 ==========================================
-Two Kinds Of Speech Of The Buddha
+Two Kinds of Speech of the Buddha
 ==========================================

 :date: 2019-01-13
-:modified: 2019-01-13
+:modified: 2019-05-17
 :tags: Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: path of nirvana
-:summary: Two Kinds Of Speech Of The Buddha (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: Two Kinds of Speech of the Buddha (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

 Dhamma Talks by Mogok Sayadaw; 30th Dec.1957 / 25th March 1960